openmediavault/openmediavault-docs/ARM.rst

 .. :note:
 	- The user information information (except password) is also stored in the internal |omv|database, along with the public keys
 	- The grid parses information from the internal database and also from ``/etc/passwd`` entries with a uid higher than 1000.
 If you created a user in terminal then is not in the internal database.
 Just simply click edit and add some information to store in the internal database.
+	- A user can log into the web interface to see his own profile information.
+Depending if the adminstrator has setup the username account to allow changes, they can change their password and mail account.

 Import